Norbert Fabián Čapek’s “Ten Principles of Living”

 —o0o—

-I’m sure I don’t need to rehearse with you the many reasons, both private and public, why so many people I am talking with at the moment — both inside and outside the circle of our own small community — are now often finding themselves experiencing some very low and debilitating moods.
-And let’s be honest about it, there’s not a great deal of news about the state of affairs in world that inclines anyone to feel otherwise.
-Naturally I, too, am often experiencing a deep lowness of spirits and this makes me feel that our/my dark, and indeed darkening, mood needs directly addressing.
+I’m sure I don’t need to rehearse with you the many reasons, both private and public, why so many people I am talking with at the moment — both inside and outside the circle of the small community where I am minister — are now often finding themselves experiencing some very low and debilitating moods.
+And let’s be honest, there’s not a great deal of news about the state of affairs in world that inclines anyone to feel otherwise.
+Naturally I, too, am often experiencing a deep lowness of spirits, and this makes me feel that our, indeed my, dark, and indeed darkening, mood needs directly addressing.
 But how best to do this in an authentic, creative, inquiring, liberative, and free-religious way?

-Well, firstly, as far as I’m concerned, I don’t think it’s permissible for any kind of creative, inquiring, liberative, free-religion to try falsely to lift people’s mood by encouraging people to put their heads in the sand and pretend that nothing’s really wrong.
+Well, firstly, as far as I’m concerned, I don’t think it’s permissible for any kind of free-religion to try falsely to lift people’s mood by encouraging people to put their heads in the sand and pretend that nothing’s really wrong.
 As I think most of you already know, I think we need to take very seriously the English idealist philosopher, F. H. Bradley’s advice that, “where everything is bad it must be good to know the worst,” and “where all is rotten it is our work to cry stinking fish” (F. H. Bradley, Preface to “Appearance and Reality”, 1893, p. xv).
 I’m convinced it’s vital for us to remain completely aware of the bad things going around us and to be prepared to call-out the rottenness of so many of our human ways of being.

 “Although we may often doubt that our prayers can change anything, let us never forget that prayer changes people and people change things.
 May our prayers so change us that we can become the hands of holy creativity, love and justice in this, our most beautiful, but often bruised and hurting, world.”